aaronbloomfield/pdr/labs/index.md

      - These can also be downloaded all at once via the [code.zip](lab06/code.zip) file
   - The data files in the [labs/lab06/data/ directory](lab06/data/)
     - These can also be downloaded all at once via the [data.zip](lab06/data.zip) file
+  - The tutorial, for the in-lab, is the first 6 sections (through and including 'exit status') of the [Wikibooks article on Bash Shell Scripting](http://en.wikibooks.org/wiki/Bash_Shell_Scripting)